Interested in joining us?

 It is important to recognize that the ARC does not look at your portfolio the way a gallery might.
 It is looking for evidence of sustained original work over a period of time, while insuring that the applicant’s processes will not present a noise, health or safety hazard, or otherwise interfere with the residential or creative use of neighbors’ spaces.
 It is not necessary that the applicant demonstrate an income from their artistic endeavors.

 The ARC forwards it’s recommendation to the board, which has the final decision.
-Decisions are usually made within two weeks of submission.
+Decisions are usually made within four to six weeks of submission.